This page on Vitamin D is currently marked as in-progress. We are still compiling research.

 This 400IU target intake, as well as the actual overall intake of Vitamin D3, is commonly seen as deficient in adults as 400IU cannot ideally sustain circulating levels between 50-75nmol/L, which is seen as ideal.

-The old RDA/RDI of Vitamin D is currently seen as insufficient for adults, despite being sufficient to prevent Rickets in offspring.
-Higher dietary levels are needed
+The old recommended daily allowance of vitamin D is currently seen as insufficient for adults, despite being sufficient to prevent rickets in offspring.
+Higher dietary levels are needed.

 Synthesis of Vitamin D can occur after contact with the sun, where bodily stores of 7-dehydrocholesterol (a derivative of cholesterol) converts to cholecalciferol (Vitamin D3).